priyankadhikari/ml4420/README.md

 ## Results
 The Bayesian model achieved an R² of 0.31 and RMSE of 1.55, identifying determined acres as the strongest predictor.
 The ARIMA(20,1,20) model reached a test MAE of 237.99 and RMSE of 289.27, capturing the timing and magnitude of loss spikes reasonably well.
 The MLP achieved 50.68% test accuracy across 7 damage cause classes with strongest performance on climatically distinct causes like heat (66%), freeze (64%), and cold wet weather (60%).

+## Future Steps
+For future research, extending the dataset to include post-2018 records would allow for a more recent analysis of the impact on climate conditions.
+Furthermore, a SARIMAX model incorporating lagged weather variables as inputs would allow for more climate-dependent volatility to be captured.
+Finally, expanding the analysis beyond avocados to other California produce crops would test whether these patterns are specific to avocado growing conditions or represent broader patterns in crop insurance data.